thegooddocsproject/request-for-comment/rfc-007-glossaries-repository-and-website.md

 * bwklein:
    * I have made a video showing how the 'Blog' section (content and design) works with different layouts for that section of the site. https://youtu.be/7qJtPBXg_fc We could come up with any form of source formatting for the 'content' in the glossaries section and a different look/feel too.
 It's nice to be able to leverage the same tech stack for the site and have each section present the information any way you want it.
   * One other thing that we could do, if you want to keep the glossary 'content' in a different project from the website, is to use Hugo's 'Module' system to take a file path from the Glossary project and insert that into the website 'content' folder.
 This is a way to 'include' files from one project into the filesystem of another and build it all into the same site.
 It's a pretty cool feature of Hugo.
+*  emckean:
+  * I would like to +1 the "start with a page/folder" suggestion ... way less friction to start and it's relatively simple to redirect later if a subdomain makes more sense.

+  * Also, I'm unclear on the need for a standalone identity if the glossary project is still part of TGDP?
+If it needs a separate identity perhaps it should be a completely separate project?
+I think it might be confusing to have a TGDP domain name but a completely different look.
+Ref: https://github.com/thegooddocsproject/request-for-comment/pull/13#issuecomment-926867717

 * barbaricyawps questioned whether the glossary project fits within the mission statement of The Good Docs Project, which led to the bigger question "What is the mission of the Good Docs Project and how broad to we want to be?"
 Do we want to be an umbrella foundation for like-minded doc initiatives, like the Apache Foundation, or the Open Source Geospatial Foundation?
 Or do we want to be a targetted project, just focused on templates?
 Or maybe something in between?
 This is a conversation worth having but we decided that this RFC need not be held back by the broader mission decision.
 (Outcomes of this RFC can be relatively easily reversed if needed.)
 * More related comments at https://github.com/thegooddocsproject/request-for-comment/pull/13